U.S. Open Champion Naomi Osaka Sympathizes With Disappointed Serena Williams Fans

 — TODAY (@TODAYshow) September 10, 2018

-Williams also had to ask the crowd to give Osaka to speak so that she could be heard over the boos, and when they quieted for a moment, she felt the need to say, “I know that everyone was cheering for her.
+Williams also had to ask the crowd to give Osaka the chance to speak so that she could be heard over the boos, and when they quieted for a moment, she felt the need to say, “I know that everyone was cheering for her.
 I’m sorry it had to end like this.
 I just want to say thank you for watching the match.”

 On Today, co-hosts Hoda Kotb and Savannah Guthrie asked her why she had apologized for her win, and she explained that she had ” felt like everyone was sort of unhappy up there.”
 Knowing that the crowd had been fully behind their home-grown hero in the form of Williams, Osaka was well aware the crowd had not been supporting her.

-Osaka has always idolized Williams, even doing a third grade project on the tennis star many years ago.
+Osaka has always idolized Williams, even doing a third-grade project on the tennis star many years ago.
 Playing against Williams was a completely different experience, especially considering the two women were competing for the Grand Slam final title.

 Fortunately, Osaka had faced off against Williams once before, and although she was nervous, she was able to keep her wits about her.